UCIDataScienceInitiative/IntroR_Workshop/index.md

 4. Predict mpg using the other variables provided in the data.

 ---

-1. The exercises will generally follow the typical process of a statistical analysis.
-2. 30 min for R exercise for each exercise session, and 10 min for summary of FAQ.
-3. Suggestion for the exercises
+# Some suggestions
   + First work on the regular problems (with no "optional" marks) and skip the optional ones, especially if you are very new to R.
   + If you still have time after finishing all the regular problems, come back to work on the optional ones.
+  + Feel free to ask us for help
+  + Take a look at the data files by opening them in any text editor or Excel
+  + Disable "hide file extensions" so you can easily see the full file names
+  + Create a new R script file for the exercises; write your code in the code file instead of directly in the console so you can easily save and edit your code; execute the code by highlighting the code and press Ctrl+Enter (PC) or Cmd+Return (Mac).

 ---
+EX0.
+Set working directory
+  + use setwd() to set the working directory to the folder where the data files are.

 EX1.
 Import data
-  + 1.1 Import the data "auto-mpg.csv" and store it as an object "data".
-Check what string/symbol is used to denote missing values in the data and specify the argument "na.strings" for the function you used to read the data.
+  + 1.1  to mport the data "auto-mpg.csv" and store it as an object "data", run the code data = read.csv(file = "auto-mpg.csv", header = FALSE, na.strings= "NA").
+We need to set header = FALSE since the data starts right from the first line (no header).
+Look at the data set to see what string/symbol is used to denote missing values; in this data "NA" is used, so na.strings = "NA" is specified in the read.csv().
+You can also use read.table() but you will need to specify sep="," additionally.
   + 1.2 (optional) Read data file "auto-mpg.data-original".
 What happens and why?
 Check the original data file.

 EX2.
 General check for the data
-  + 2.1 check the top 6 rows of data; open the original data in excel or notepad and compare with the rows printed in R. Hint: need to set header = FALSE since the data starts right from the first line (no header).
+  + 2.1 check the top 6 rows of data; open the original data in excel or notepad and compare with the rows printed in R.
   + 2.2. check the dimension of data

 ---

 EX3.
 Add variable names to data
-  + 3.1 read variable names from "auto-mpg-names.txt"
+  + 3.1 read variable names from "auto-mpg-names.txt" using readLines().
+The difference between readLines() and read.table() is that readLines() imports the data file into a vector of strings, but read.table() imports the data file into a data frame (could be any data type depending on the actual data values).
+Each element of the vector returned by readLines() is the content of a entire line in the data file.
-  + 3.2 assign variable names to data
+  + 3.2 assign variable names to data (you can assign values to names(data) to change the names of data)
   + 3.3 check if the variable names are correctly assigned.
 Hint: you can either print the variable names of the data or print the top rows of the data

 EX4.
 Data summary